All Episodes

 I mean, the point is, Joe can give a great line and he can give a defiant statement, but he doesn't seem to have the oomph to kind of back it up.

-You can issue a great statement, a defiant statement, you can get it on a phone call as he did with Democrats today and say, I'm staying, nobody's gonna push me out.
+You can get it on a phone call as he did with Democrats today and say, I'm staying.

-But it doesn't really matter if everybody sees the Emperor has no clothes.
+But it doesn't really matter if everybody sees the emperor has no clothes.

-But as you've said, to me and elsewhere, if he really wants to convince the American people that he is capable Of staying and fighting, winning back their trust and support, then he should be having a conversation with the American people.
+But as you've said to me and elsewhere, if he really wants to convince the American people that he is capable of staying and fighting, winning back their trust and support, then he should be having a conversation with the American people.

 Instead, he's doing the opposite, right?